graalvm/workshops/native-image/reflection/index.md

 * _Dynamic Proxies_
 * _Serialisation_

-We are only looking at how to handle reflection in this lab, so we will focus on that.
+However, in this lab we are only looking at how to handle reflection, so we will focus on that.

-Here is an example of the contents of a configuration file (taken from [here](https://www.graalvm.org/22.0/reference-manual/native-image/Reflection/)):
+Here is example contents of a configuration file (taken from [here](https://www.graalvm.org/22.0/reference-manual/native-image/Reflection/)):

 ```json
 [